-- There is at least one Game per unit. - The Game provides an enjoyable way to practise skills and concepts introduced in the unit. - Its placement in the unit is based on where it makes most sense in terms of the content required to play the Game. - In most Games students work in pairs or small groups, as indicated in the instructions. - The required materials and rules are listed in the student book.
-Usually, there is a sample shown to make sure that students understand the rules. - Most Games require 15 to 20 minutes, but students can often benefit from playing them more than once.
+• There is at least one Game per unit.

+• The Game provides an enjoyable way to practise skills and concepts introduced in the unit.

+• Its placement in the unit is based on where it makes most sense in terms of the content required to play the Game.

+• In most Games students work in pairs or small groups, as indicated in the instructions.

+• The required materials and rules are listed in the student book.
+Usually, there is a sample shown to make sure that students understand the rules.

+• Most Games require 15 to 20 minutes, but students can often benefit from playing them more than once.

+Students work on the Practising and Applying questions independently, with a partner, or in a group, using the exposition and Examples as references.

+Explore lessons provide an opportunity for students to work in pairs or small groups to investigate some mathematics in a less directed way.

-it is a relevant and interesting historical note.
+The Connections feature takes many forms.
+Sometimes it is a relevant and interesting historical note.
 Sometimes it relates the mathematical content of a unit to the content of a different unit.
 Other times it relates the mathematical content to a real world application.